 He is a Member of Parliament, Rajya Sabha from Maharashtra since July 2016.
 Dr Sahasrabuddhe is the President at Indian Council for Cultural Relations (ICCR).
-He looks after the Good Governance, Central and State Government Program Coordination and Policy Research Initiatives at Bharatiya Janata Party (BJP) (www.bjp.org) as its National Vice President.
+He looks after the Good Governance, Central and State Government Program Coordination and Policy Research Department at Bharatiya Janata Party (BJP) (www.bjp.org) as its National Vice President.
 Vinay Sahasrabuddhe is also In-Charge of BJP, Madhya Pradesh.

-Dr Sahasrabuddhe is Vice President at Rambhau Mhalgi Prabodhini, (www.rmponweb.org) which is one of its kind research and training academy for elected representatives & social activists.
-The academy organizes intense training programmes for public representatives at all levels on a continual basis.
+Dr Sahasrabuddhe is the Vice President at Rambhau Mhalgi Prabodhini, (www.rmponweb.org) which is one of its kind research and training academy for elected representatives and social workers.
+The academy organizes intense training programmes for public representatives at all levels regularly.

 He leads the Public Policy Research Centre (www.pprc.in) promoted by the Bharatiya Janata Party, which provides insightful commentaries and analysis on a wide variety of developmental and governance issues; confronting the nation at large.

-Born on November 10, 1957 at Nasik in a middle-class family, Vinay had his schooling initially in Dhule, native place of Sahasrabuddhes and later at Trimbak Vidya Mandir near Nasik and eventually at Nasik itself.
+Born on November 10, 1957 at Nasik in a middle-class family, Vinay had his schooling initially in Dhule, the native place of Sahasrabuddhes and later at Trimbak Vidya Mandir near Nasik and eventually at Nasik itself.
 While in Std 4, through a competitive examination, Vinay was selected for Govt Public School, Nasik (Shaskiya Vidya Niketan), an innovative chain of schools for grooming talented students from rural areas.
 From Std 5 to Std 11, Vinay study at this residential school.
 It is there he learnt the initial lessons of leadership and creativity.
 His innate talent and skills in activities like public speaking, theatre, writing and journalism helped him shine in several school activities.
 He credits Dr B B Singam, who worked as Principal of his school for many years, and also Vasant Dongargaonkar, M M Nalnikar and other teachers for their contribution in his grooming.

 Years in ABVP